-The classic whisk is made from curved stainless steel wires that bend into loops and then come together into a long handle.
-These wires help beat air into liquid ingredients such as eggs or cream, or are used to stir sauces or salad dressings.
+The classic whisk has a bulbous shape and is made from curved stainless steel wires that bend into loops and then come together into a long handle.
+These wires help beat air into liquid ingredients such as eggs or cream, and are used to stir sauces or salad dressings.

 The balloon whisk has thin wires that form a wide rounded balloon or bulb shape on the business end.
 These whisks are best suited for beating a large amount of air into egg whites, heavy cream, or other thin liquid.